What Exactly Is Marketing Attribution?

 When viewing the time decay attribution model, you attribute credit based on the number of days the visit was before the conversion.

-For example, at McGaw.io, we use this model :
+For example, at McGaw.io, when talking about time decay we use this model :

 y = 2^( -x / 7 )

-The result is that the last touchpoint will get the most credit and the first touch will get the least credit.
+The result is that the last touch attribution point will get the most credit and the first touch attribution will get the least credit.

 Position-Based Attribution Models

 This model is best known from Google Ads and similar keyword bidding platforms.
-It gives 40% credit to both the first and last touchpoint, with the remaining 20% is spread out across the other touchpoints on the user journey.
+It gives 40% credit to both the first touch attribution and the last touch attribution point, with the remaining 20% spread out across the other touchpoints on the user journey.